 Mitzi is a ten-year-old domestic short-haired cat.
 She is sensitive and can hiss and nip at new people she is unsure about.

-Mitzi needs an experienced owner who will let her settle in at her own pace, and once she trusts you, she is highly lovable.
-She loves to be groomed and will sit on your lap; she loves company and should thrive in a quieter home without children, other cats or dogs.
+Mitzi needs an experienced owner who will let her settle in at her own pace.
+Once she trusts you, she is highly lovable.
+She loves to be groomed and will sit on your lap; she loves company and should thrive in a quieter home without children, other cats, or dogs.

 6. Chelsea